 luckily, in the past 15 years, i’ve learned that my dad is a simple man, and doesn’t expect much. if he wants something expensive (like an ipad), he’ll buy it himself. he loves john grisham books, and those come out every year. he likes experiences with his kids and loved ones, so a ticket to a game is perfect. he’s also a little sentimental. two christmases ago, i found out that my dad’s high school was doing retro t-shirt designs, so that’s what i bought him for christmas. he wears it all the time.

-but the best thing about my dad is that he loves food. manly food. he loves to grill, especially with his boys (my older brother, my hubs, and my bro-in-law) and his friends. and he loves meat. i think all of the above statements are true for about 95% of men, don’t you think?
+but the best thing about my dad is that he loves food. he loves to grill, especially with his boys (my older brother, mark, and my bro-in-law) and his friends. and he loves meat. i think all of the above statements are true for about 95% of men, don’t you think?

 that’s why these dry rubs are a perfect gift for father’s day! i’ve got 3 different dry rub recipes for ya. your dad/husband/etc will LOVE them.

 1 cup mesa steak dry rub (recipe below)